MicroHealthLLC/mPATH/README.md

         rake assets:precompile RAILS_ENV=production

-        go into your nginx.conf and configer server_name to your server and configure root to serve /var/www/mPATH/public or where ever you installed the website
+        go into your nginx.conf and configure server_name to your server and configure root to serve /var/www/mPATH/public or where ever you installed the website

         chown -R nginx:nginx *